 If you violate the terms of probation, a probation officer is permitted to arrest you without a warrant.
 Your probation may be revoked by a judge and the maximum sentence for the original offense may be imposed.
 If you received a withholding of adjudication (no conviction), a violation of probation could cause you to lose the withholding of adjudication and receive a conviction for the offense, making it important that a Florida probation violation lawyer is consulted.

 Violating the terms of probation is a serious matter that can have severe consequences for the probationer, including imprisonment.
 If you are facing a violation of probation in Fort Lauderdale or Broward County, it is imperative to consult with a lawyer who is experienced in handling probation violation cases.
-In addition, because the procedures for probation vary greatly from county to county, it is important to find a Broward County attorney who is familiar with the court procedures in your particular county.
-For over 46 years, the Law Offices of Leifert & Leifert have successfully handled numerous violation of probation cases in Broward County and Fort Lauderdale.
-Our Florida violation of probation attorneys have defended Florida clients in a variety of criminal defense cases, and are regularly in Broward County court on behalf of clients accused of violating probation.
+In addition, because the procedures for probation vary greatly from county to county, it is important to find an attorney who is familiar with the court procedures in your particular county.
+For over 46 years, the Law Offices of Leifert & Leifert have successfully handled numerous violations of probation cases in Broward County and Fort Lauderdale.
+Our Florida violation of probation attorneys have defended Florida clients in a variety of criminal defense cases and are regularly in Broward County court on behalf of clients accused of violating probation.
+If you want to learn more about how to defend your rights, call our office today.